Susette has a Masters degree in Sustainable Development. She leads her local Green Council and writes for The Sustainable Business Review.

 Soil Moisture Meter

 Agriculturalists are increasingly setting up wireless sensor networks to determine when to water their crops and how much water the crops need.
 The moisture sensors that signal these networks have probes that are buried in the soil throughout the farm.
-The sensors send signals to the central receiving station in their area, that then transmits to the network's controlling computer, which activates irrigation wherever needed.
+The sensors send signals to the central receiving station in their area, which then transmits to the network's controlling computer, which activates irrigation wherever needed.

 In a regular home landscape, soil moisture sensors can be connected electronically to the site's irrigation controller to signal the need for water.
 This helps a homeowner use just the right amount of water to keep their landscape healthy.
 Sensors of both types are also used in golf courses, parks, schools, and hotels/resorts.